Complaints about Victoria Police officers can be made to:

 Complaints about misconduct by Victoria Police officers should be made to either the PSC or to IBAC (see ‘Contacts’ at the end of this chapter).
 Lawyers working in this area usually advise their clients to complain to the PSC and not to IBAC, for the reasons outlined below.

 Even though IBAC has the power to investigate police misconduct, in reality, IBAC refers the majority of complaints about police misconduct to the Victoria Police for investigation.
 This includes serious complaints (e.g. assault).

-If you lodge a complaint with Victoria Police (either through PSC or at a police station), you can access documents about the investigation using the The right of any person to access documents held by government agencies, except documents excluded by legislation. process (see Chapter 12.5: Freedom of information law).
+If you lodge a complaint with Victoria Police (either through PSC or at a police station), you can access documents about the investigation using the freedom of information process (see Chapter 12.5: Freedom of information law).
 However, if you lodge a complaint with IBAC, you may be unable to access these documents through freedom of information, even if IBAC refers your complaint to Victoria Police, and a police officer investigates your complaint.

-IBAC may classify a complaint as being a ‘public interest disclosure’ (previously known as as a ‘protected disclosure’) within the meaning of the Public Interest Providing information to another person or institution as required by a contract or other legal process.
-Act 2013 (Vic) (previously known as the Protected Disclosure Act 2013 (Vic)).
-If this occurs, be aware that the information in your complaint becomes highly confidential; if you reveal or disclose this information to a third A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses., you may be subject to criminal sanctions.
+IBAC may classify a complaint as being a ‘public interest disclosure’ (previously known as as a ‘protected disclosure’) within the meaning of the Public Interest Disclosure Act 2013 (Vic) (previously known as the Protected Disclosure Act 2013 (Vic)).
+If this occurs, be aware that the information in your complaint becomes highly confidential; if you reveal or disclose this information to a third party, you may be subject to criminal sanctions.